 Authorship: The corresponding author submitting a manuscript must ensure that all authors listed are eligible for authorship.
 The Editors expect each author to have read the complete manuscript and to take responsibility for the content and completeness of the manuscript and to understand that if the paper, or part of the paper, is found to be faulty or fraudulent, then he/she shares responsibility with his/her coauthors.
 A statement that certain authors have contributed equally to the work may be included as a footnote on the title page.

 Author Contributions Statement: All authors should have made substantial contributions to the works.
 By submitting 'Author Contributions Statement' document, each co-author must declare the specific contributions on the works.
-Authorship credit should be based on 1) substantial contributions to conception and design, acquisition of data, or analysis and interpretation of data; 2) drafting the article or revising it critically for important intellectual content; and 3) final approval of the version to be published.
-Authors should meet conditions 1, 2, and 3.
+Authorship credit should be based on 1) substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; and 2) drafting the work or reviewing it critically for important intellectual content; and 3) final approval of the version to be published; and 4) agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+Authors should meet conditions 1, 2, 3, and 4.
 When a large, multicenter group has conducted the work, the group should identify the individuals who accept direct responsibility for the manuscript.
 When submitting a manuscript authored by a group, the corresponding author should clearly indicate the preferred citation and identify all individual authors as well as the group name.
 Journals generally list other members of the group in the Acknowledgments.
 Acquisition of funding, collection of data, or general supervision of the research group alone does not constitute authorship.
 Those individuals who provided help during the research (e.g., providing language help, writing assistance or proof reading the article, etc.) should be listed in the Acknowledgments.